ZirconiumPen/Handy-mpv/README.md

 - On startup, the script will do a time sync with the Handy server to ensure accurate strokes.
 The server delay is stored in a file and the sync will not re-happen for an hour after that.
-- If your video never starts when running the script for the first time, try running it a second time.
-- Pausing the video will pause the script.
-However, if you press the resync button, the script will start playing with the video still paused.
 - Scrubbing the player automatically scrubs the script to the appropriate timestamp.
 - If you have a looping video, the script will also loop.